Applying for scholarships

 - Scholarships are awarded for consecutive fall and spring terms only and do not cover summer terms.

-- To apply for Board of Trustees, Presidential, University, Deans, Academic Excellence,
+- To apply for Board of Trustees, Presidential, Deans, Green & Gold, and Leadership

 - The application for undergraduate admission and all supporting documentation must